 "The Red Dairy Barn

 " The program continues in the field and then Roger finishes the painting in the studio.
 Transparent and opaque colors are discussed.
 Sarah also takes a tour of the farm.
-Both parts are included in the online video.

 "The Pottery Studio " Roger paints the studio of potter David Vorhees in the state of North Carolina.
 The plein air painting is then finished in the studio for its finishing touches.
 Sarah talks with David about his wood fired kiln.